List of South Africa Test cricket records: Most double centuries

 A double century is a score of 200 or more runs in a single innings.

 Bradman holds the Test record for the most double centuries scored with twelve, one ahead of Sri Lanka's Kumar Sangakkara who finished his career with eleven.
 In third is Brian Lara of the West Indies with nine.
 England's Wally Hammond and Mahela Jayawardene of Sri Lanka both scored seven double centuries.
 Graeme Smith has scored the most double centuries for South Africa, with 5.

 Most triple centuries

 A triple century is a score of 300 or more runs in a single innings.

-Hashim Amla is the only South African to have scored a triple century for South Africa.
+Hashim Amla and Wiaan Mulder are the only South Africans to have scored a triple century for South Africa.